 Within the soft 404 report, you can see all the URLs on your site that Google has deemed to be a submitted URL that seems to be a soft 404.

-However, if there is just the odd couple of pages in this report, manually check each one out.
+However, if there are just the odd couple of pages in this report, manually check each one out.
 Do they have very little or no content, and so do not serve a purpose?
 If so, remove these pages, along with any internal links to them and make sure you set up a 301 redirect from the removed URL.

 Some soft 404s are not picked up by crawls…